BibekBhusal0/zen-themes/findbar-ai/readme.md

 2.  **Save the Key**: Paste the key into the input field and click "Save".
 The chat interface will now appear.
 3.  **Start Chatting**:
     - Press `Ctrl+F` to open the standard findbar.
-    - Click the "Expand" button to switch to the AI chat view.
+    - Click the "Expand" button to switch to the AI chat view or enter your query and click on ask if you are in Minimal Mode.
     - Type your questions about the current page and press "Send".
     - Use `Ctrl+Shift+F` to open the AI chat directly, using any text you have selected on the page as the initial prompt.